zpincus/IOTool/README.md

 format; described below).
 These commands wait for a stable reading on a given pin of a high, low, or different-from-current value (respectively).
 A "stable" reading is defined as pulse lasting longer than the currently set wait time, which defaults to 10 µs.
 This provides protection against stray electromagnetic interference.
-Note that the specified pin is set to input and the internal pull-up resistor is enabled before readings are taken.
+Note that the internal pull-up resistor is enabled before readings are taken.
 To disable the stability check, set the wait time to 0 (see below).

 **Set waiting time for stable readings:** `wt time`, where 0 < _time_ < 2^15,
 in microseconds.
 The `wh`, `wl`, and `wc` commands wait for a pulse to read at